Getting to Know Juvenile Jaegers with the Macaulay Library

 The most talked about field mark for juvenile Parasitic, as it should be, is the “cinnamon” color present in many individuals.
 The saturated yellow to yellow-orange color in the bird above may never be shown by Long-taileds, and is only very rarely approached by Pomarines–so it is good to know!
 As far as silver bullet field marks go in jaegers, this is about as good as it gets.

 Relevant here, it is the pale highlights that show this color.
 Things are not that simple, however, as the pale highlights in juvenile Parasitics are also highly variable and regularly approach the coloration in the other two species.
-It useful to remember that the pale areas in Parasitics are usually more intensely colorful than in Long-taileds, particularly in the axillaries and undertail coverts, regardless of the specific hue they show.
+It is useful to remember that the pale areas in Parasitics are usually more intensely colorful than in Long-taileds, particularly in the axillaries and undertail coverts, regardless of the specific hue they show.

 The dark bases in Parasitics, e.g. the upperparts, dark areas of the body and head, show practically complete overlap with the other species–chestnut brown to dark gray-brown and blackish in the darkest individuals.